 How many times have you gone to the grocery store, looked at an item, and couldn’t remember for the life of you whether or not you actually had some at home?
 I’m betting a lot.
 You can’t remember though, and so you go ahead and buy it.
 You then realize you have two, and eventually end up throwing one out because it was expired before you used it.
 What a waste of money!

 I use the app Grocery King to keep track of everything I have.
 You can add the items and sort them from “pantry” (anything in your cupboards) and “garage” (freezer etc).
 You can even enter expiry dates so you know whether the item is still usable.
 It can be a pain to enter everything in, but as long as you keep on it every time you use something, it’s a huge timesaver!
 I don’t enter weekly items like fruits & veggies, but everything else gets tracked on this app.
-When I get home from a grocery trip, I will sit down with my receipt and enter in my new inventory.
+When I get home from a grocery trip, I will sit down with my receipt and enter into my new inventory.

 You don’t have to use this app, I’m sure there are others out there.
 You can even use a spreadsheet if that’s more your style.
 Just make it something that you will use and keep updated.
 Knowing what items you actually have can be a huge game-changer.